 An ECMAScript language type corresponds to values that are directly manipulated by an ECMAScript programmer using the ECMAScript language.
-The ECMAScript language types are Undefined, Null, Boolean, String, Number, and Object.
+The ECMAScript language types are Undefined, Null, Boolean, String, Symbol, Number, and Object.
 An ECMAScript language value is a value that is characterized by an ECMAScript language type.

 The Undefined Type